PyoSH/UW-Albedo-Estimation/README.md

 In this project, I tried to implement albedo estimation to understand physical component of UW visual environments.

+This work was presented at the 20th Korea Robotics Society Annual Conference Poster Session under the title "Preliminary Study on Active 3D Reconstruction for Underwater Close-range Interaction with Lighting-Camera Systems."

 ## 2. The physical model of UW visual environment

 <p align='center'>